matuteiglesias/journal/content/Dev/2025-07-15_Refactored_and_Evaluated_Machine_Learning_Classifi.md

 ### Achievements
 - Successfully integrated evaluation functions into the model fitting process.
 - Improved understanding of class imbalance impacts on model performance and identified strategies to mitigate these issues.
-- Identified key areas for model improvement and [[optimization]], particularly through the use of advanced ensemble methods.
+- Identified key areas for model improvement and optimization, particularly through the use of advanced ensemble methods.

 ### Pending Tasks
 - Further tuning of gradient boosting models to ensure optimal performance.